armanichalmers/Tableau_Data_Visualization_Portfolio/README.md

 ## 📚 Project Background

-This project was originally completed as part of the **EntryLevel Data Analyst program** and has been organized here as a portfolio case study demonstrating data cleaning, spreadsheet analysis, Tableau dashboard development, data visualization, and business-focused analytical thinking.
+This project was originally completed as part of the **EntryLevel Data Analyst program** and has been organized here as a portfolio case study demonstrating data cleaning, spreadsheet analysis, Tableau dashboard development, KPI development, data visualization, and business-focused analytical thinking.